EU set to move to ensure medicines continue to flow between GB and NI

 It is not expected that there will be a resolution to any other subjects, but there may be an indication from both sides on an approach to dealing with outstanding issues such as customs and food and plant and animal checks in the new year.

+The UK Government had previously insisted the total removal of the ECJ’s role was a red line, while the EU made clear Northern Ireland could not retain unfettered access to the single market without the ECJ overseeing matters of EU law.

+A potential compromise deal could see a more limited role for the ECJ – confined to only EU law matters – with an independent mechanism dealing with wider arbitration issues.

-The proposed EU law change would allow GB-based pharma suppliers to maintain their current regulatory arrangements.
+The proposed EU law change on medicines would allow GB-based pharma suppliers to maintain their current regulatory arrangements.

 It would mean companies in GB could continue to act as a hub for the supply of generic medicines to Northern Ireland, without the need to establish bases in the region.